zzzprojects/docs/entityframework-extensions.net/pages/troubleshooting/md5-exception.md

 ### Cause

-The default algorithm to validate the license key & name is not supported with FIPS enabled.
+The default algorithm to validate the license key and name is not supported with FIPS enabled.

 ### Solution